 Because foam cakes have a high proportion of eggs to flour, they have a light and spongy texture not found in butter cakes.

-Chiffon cakes are made with oil and separated eggs; the oil and egg yolk produce a tender crumb and are beaten.
+- Chiffon cakes are made with oil and separated eggs; the oil and egg yolk produce a tender crumb and are beaten.
 Egg whites and a few chemical leaveners produce a light and airy rise.

-Genoise is a classic European cake; the eggs are heated with sugar, beaten until thick, and combined with flour.
+- Genoise cakes are a classic European cake; the eggs are heated with sugar, beaten until thick, and combined with flour.

 Foam cakes such as Angel Food and Chiffon are moist enough to be served without soaking syrup added.

-How to Make a Foam Cake
+5 Steps to Make a Foam Cake

 The recipe may use whole eggs in Genoise cakes, separated eggs in a classic Sponge cake, or egg whites only, such as in an Angel Food cake.